guygregory/certrenew/README.md

 ## How to use - Downloading the raw data from Partner Center Insights

+* If you're new to Partner Center Insights, please refer to [this documentation first.](https://docs.microsoft.com/en-us/partner-center/pci-download-reports)
 * Browse to the [Partner Center Insights](https://partner.microsoft.com/en-us/dashboard/partnerinsights/analytics/downloads?report=TrainingCompletions)
 * Select report type "Trainings", select timeframe "Lifetime", and select either File extension "TSV" or "CSV" (both formats are supported)
 * Click the Generate button to create the report